 To complete the application process quickly, first gather all the required documents you’ll need for both the FAFSA and the BC Financial Aid Application.
 Here’s a checklist of what you’ll need.
 Records of income earned in the year prior to when you will start school.
 Records of your parents´ income information if you are a dependent ...more about Documents You Need

 Your Cost of Attendance (COA) is an estimate we make based on a combination of factors.
 The COA is a critical part of the formula in how the government calculates your financial need.
-The COA includes the current costs of tuition, books, and living expenses for the 9-month academic year (October-June).
-The COA only includes …more about Cost of Attendance
+The COA includes the current costs of tuition, books, and modest living expenses for the 9-month academic year (October-June).
+The COA only ...more about Cost of Attendance

-Financial aid is an option for you if you’re enrolled in a Study Abroad program, providing the courses you take meet the degree and credit requirements for the type of aid you have.
-We recommend you complete our to outline your intended course work, so we can confirm the courses are needed for you to …more about Study Abroad and Financial Aid
+Financial aid is an option for you if you’re enrolled in an eligible Study Abroad program, providing the courses you take meet the degree and credit requirements for the type of aid you have.
+We recommend you complete our to outline your intended course work, so we can confirm the courses are needed for you to ...more about Study Abroad and Financial Aid